 Non-US Sailings of Note

-- All guests on Celebrity Apex sailings from Athens are required to wear masks while indoors, except while eating or drinking.
+- All guests on round-trip sailings from Greece are required to wear masks while indoors, except while eating or drinking.

 Can We Get Off the Ship on Our Own While in Port?